John D. P. Meldrum

-John David Philip Meldrum (18 July 1940 in Rabat, Morocco; died 9 August 2018 in Edinburgh, Scotland) was a British Mathematician.
+John David Philip Meldrum (18 July 1940 in Rabat, Morocco; died 9 August 2018 in Edinburgh, Scotland) was a British mathematician.
 Meldrum was an algebraist and his research was mostly related to group theory.

 Biography

 Meldrum was born in Rabat, Morocco.

-In 1964 he was appointed as a Supernumerary Fellow and College Lecturer in Mathematics at Emmanuel College.
-Meldrum received his Ph.D. from the University of Cambridge in 1967 on the topic of "Central Series in Wreath Products".
+In 1964 he was appointed as a supernumerary fellow and college lecturer in mathematics at Emmanuel College.
+Meldrum received his PhD from the University of Cambridge in 1967 on the topic of "Central Series in Wreath Products".
 His supervisor was Derek Roy Taunt.

 In 1969 he became a lecturer for mathematics at the University of Edinburgh and in 1982 he was appointed there as a senior lecturer.

 He died on 9 August 2018 in Edinburgh after a battle with the Parkinson's disease.